Brogihh/password-generator/README.md

 - in a few days I was thinking of adding various options such as the options create passwords only characters or only numbers, although I would have to change everything a bit by adding a class for the characters or just doing an is_number check etc. I will update you in the future!

 - if someone comes up with some nice ideas to add, write them to me

+- the generated passwords can be saved in either an existing file or a non-existing file